eunicechoi98/cpr-prject-main-before-commented/README.md

 import java.io.IOException;

-/**
- * Main application class.
+ * Main application class:
- */

 public class Main extends Application {

 	public static Stage publicStage;

-	/*Called by Application.launch();
+	* Called by Application.launch();
 	* Is responsible for setting up the window title and stage
-	 * */

     @Override
     public void start(Stage stage) throws Exception{
         stage.setTitle("Quick Refresher Session");

-        //stage is an object passed as a parameter to start(), and has method setScene /*Note that:
+        * stage is an object passed as a parameter to start(), and has method setScene *Note that:
         * Stage = Top level window created by JavaFX that contains a scene
         * Scene = A container for a scene graph, aka a big hierarchy of nodes
         * 			- Root node -> top node in scene graph
          * 			- parent node -> Panes / controls
          * 			- leaf node -> Buttons/shapes/etc...
          */